By Rick Becker 28 April 2021

 You’ve been shamed and shunned, you feel as if you’re alone in this.
-Shunning does not only take place within the group, but very often continues outside.
-Ex members are often penalized for leaving.
+Shunning does not only take place within the group but very often continues outside.
+Ex-members are often penalized for leaving.
 This is especially difficult for those living in a small community who cannot simply avoid members.
-In some instances the church or spiritual “family” are the only friends and individual has.
-In some cases people are employed by the church, which means they’ve lost their employment as well.
-Many burn their bridges when they join the group, and feel humiliated when they come out.
+In some instances, the church or spiritual “family” are the only friends an individual has.
+In some cases, people are employed by the church, which means they’ve lost their employment as well.
+Many burn their bridges when they join the group and feel humiliated when they come out.
 They’re too embarrassed to reach out to those they distanced themselves from, and restore the relationship.
 Many will feel alienated from God, yet it’s God they desperately need!

 For further insight, read Post New Apostolic Reformation Reflections.